Baladjinator/RoadHaze-Cam/README.md

-  "name": string -> the name of the camera, "s_url_init": string -> url to endpoint to initialize the device, "s_url": string -> url to endpoint for sending data, "lat": float -> latitude of camera,
+  "name": string -> the name of the camera, "s_url_init": string -> url to endpoint to initialize the device, "s_url": string -> url to endpoint for sending data, "lat": Optional[float] -> latitude of camera,
-  "lon": float -> longtitude of camera
+  "lon": Optional[float] -> longtitude of camera
 }
 ```

+Note: Those properties, marked with optional, are not needed if a gps module is connected to the device.